-C. Learning Network Parameters

-The learning phase of the system uses the training data that have been created as described in section III-A. The training data set consists of a number of sessions, each one with its associated label (crawler or human).
-For each of these sessions, we obtain the values of each of the features, described in section III-B above, and which are represented as nodes in the Bayesian network.
+Learning Network Parameters: The learning phase of the system uses the training data that have been created as described above.
+The training data set consists of a number of sessions, each one with its associated label (crawler or human).
+For each of these sessions, we obtain the values of each of the features, described above, and which are represented as nodes in the Bayesian network.
 We use the data for variable quantization, based on the entropy, as well as for learning the conditional probability tables, as described in the next two sections.

-1) Variable Quantization: Since, in this implementation, the Bayesian Network is developed for discrete variables, the continuous variables need to be quantized- divided into meaningful states (meaningful in terms of our goal, i.e. to detect crawlers).
-One well-known measure which characterizes the purity of the class membership of different variable states is information content or entropy [11].
-The procedure used here was as follows: We observe the values of the variables for a set of Crawler and Human session examples.
-For a given quantization into c classes, the entropy is given by:
+Variable Quantization: Since, in this implementation, the Bayesian Network is developed for discrete variables, the continuous variables need to be quantizeddivided into meaningful states (meaningful in terms of our goal, i.e. to detect crawlers).
+One well-known measure which characterizes the purity of the class membership of different variable states is information content or entropy [3].
+The number and range of classes which result in the minimum total weighted entropy were chosen to quantize the variable.
+This minimum entropy principle was applied on all the continuous variables (nodes), i.e. on five out of our six features: Clicks, Duration, Images, PDF/PS and Code 4xx.